-Indirect evidence for reduced intraplant competition as the physiological benefit of reduced nodal root production under drought comes from a study of the effect of genotypic variation in crown root production in maize under suboptimal N availability (Saengwilai et al., 2014b).
-Under N limitation, N can be localized in deeper soil strata over time because of leaching, which is comparable with the deep localization of water under progressive drought.
-In this study, maize lines with fewer crown roots had deeper rooting, better capture of subsoil N, and consequently better growth and yield under N stress than genetically related lines with more crown roots (Saengwilai et al., 2014b).
-The fact that reduced production of nodal roots increases N acquisition from deep soil strata, which is similar to the enhanced capture of deep soil water by maize lines with fewer crown roots (Gao and Lynch, 2016), argues against the 'resource banking' hypothesis.
-It is noteworthy that N stress, like water stress, reduced crown root production in some maize lines, which may suggest that these stresses share signaling pathways in regulating the production of nodal roots.
+194 Indirect evidence for reduced intraplant competition as the physiological benefit of 195 reduced nodal root production under drought comes from a study of the effect of genotypic 196 variation in crown root production in maize under suboptimal N availability (Saengwilai et 197 al., 2014b).
+Under N limitation, N can be localized in deeper soil strata over time because 198 of leaching, which is comparable to the deep localization of water under progressive 199 drought.
+In this study maize lines with fewer crown roots had deeper rooting, better 200 capture of subsoil N, and consequently better growth and yield under N stress than 201 genetically related lines with more crown roots (Saengwilai et al., 2014b).
+The fact that 202 reduced production of nodal roots increases N acquisition from deep soil strata, which is 203 similar to the enhanced capture of deep soil water by maize lines with fewer crown roots 204 (Gao and Lynch, 2016), argues against the 'resource banking' hypothesis.
+It is noteworthy 205 that N stress, like water stress, reduced crown root production in some maize lines, which 206 may suggest that these stresses share signaling pathways in regulating the production of 207 nodal roots.

-An additional indirect line of evidence for the utility of reduced crown root production is the observation that the past 100 years of maize breeding have resulted in root phenotypes with fewer nodal roots (Fig. 4; York et al., 2015).
+An additional indirect line of evidence for the utility of reduced crown root production is the observation that the past 100 years of maize breeding has resulted in root phenotypes with fewer nodal roots (Fig. 4, York et al., 2015).
 During this period maize planting density has more than doubled and yield has increased by a factor of 8, resulting in greater belowground competition and resource efficiency.
 Inadvertent selection for reduced production of nodal roots would be expected if this phenotype was useful for more efficient capture of soil resources.
-Indeed, disaggregation of maize root phenes using the functional-structural model SimRoot showed that the observed reduction in nodal root production makes the root phenotypes of lines from a century ago as productive and fit as modern root phenotypes in modern production environments (Fig. 5; York et al., 2015).
+Indeed, disaggregation of maize root phenes using the functional-structural model SimRoot showed that the observed reduction in nodal root production makes the root phenotypes of lines from a century ago as productive and fit as modern root phenotypes in modern production environments (Fig. 5, York et al., 2015).

-The production of axial roots in tillering species, an important group of grain crops that includes wheat, rice, barley, oat, rye, and millet, is complicated by the fact that the majority of nodal roots in these species are produced by tillers.
-Reduced tillering can be a useful water banking strategy in semi-arid and Mediterranean environments with predictable water limitation (Blum, 2005), but reduced tillering also reduces yield potential, which limits its utility in normal rainfed systems.
-In rice, reduced nodal root number is associated with improved drought resistance (Catolos et al., 2017).
-The utility of reduced nodal root production per tiller merits attention.
+218 The production of axial roots in tillering species, an important group of grain crops that 219 includes wheat, rice, barley, oat, rye, and millet is complicated by the fact that the majority 220 of nodal roots in these species are produced by tillers.
+Reduced tillering can be a useful 221 water banking strategy in semi-arid and Mediterranean environments with predictable 222 water limitation (Blum, 2005), but reduced tillering also reduces yield potential, which 223 limits its utility in normal rainfed systems.
+In rice, reduced nodal root number is associated 224 with improved drought resistance (Catolos et al 2017).
+The utility of reduced nodal root 225 production per tiller merits attention.